CANDY-HOUSE/SesameSDK_iOS_with_DemoApp/README.md

 - Configure Auto-lock
 - Configure angles
 - Get the statuses such battery status
-- iOS Widget
+- iOS/iPadOS Widget
-- Apple Watch
+- Apple Watch app

 with your app.<br>Please note, SesameSDK currently only supports ___Sesame 2___ series or Sesame 1 that runs ___SesameOS 2___ which will be available in late 2020.